The City of Burton wants to make it easier for residents to report problems they encounter with city streets.

-According to Mayor Paula Zelenko, the intent is to make the roads safer for residents and help motorists avoid the costly vehicle damage that can occur when they hit a "wheel-buster" pothole.
+According to the Mayor, the intent is to make the roads safer for residents and help motorists avoid the costly vehicle damage that can occur when they hit a "wheel-buster" pothole.

-DPW Director Robert Slattery says that his crew is committed to responding as quickly as possible to road defects reported to his department.
+The Deputy DPW Director says that her crew is committed to responding as quickly as possible to road defects reported to his department.
 "Safety is the main thing.
 We can’t fill all the holes – in fact, if we had adequate funding to resurface the roads that need it we would do that and get out of the pothole patching business.
 But in the meantime, if residents report large potholes or other road defects that can be safety issues we will fix them fast".

 The email pothole hotline, email@example.com, is another way Burton residents can report road defects, in addition to using the link on the web site or calling them in.
 The pothole hotline has the advantage of being available 24/7.

 For additional information contact: City of Burton, Deputy DPW Director, Amber Abbey at 742-9230 ext 3103.